 Financial Scheme information

-Alternatively, the government has now launched a Business Coronavirus Support Finder to quickly help businesses determine what financial support is available for themselves or their business.
+The government has also launched a Business Coronavirus Support Finder to quickly help businesses determine what financial support is available for themselves or their business.

 Self-employment Income Support Scheme

 For self-employed individuals (including partnerships) whose income has been negatively impacted by Coronavirus (Covid-19).
 The grant is being extended from 1 November 2020.
 The extension will provide two grants and will last for six months, from November 2020 to April 2021.
 Grants will be paid in two lump sum instalments each covering a three-month period.
 HMRC will provide a taxable grant covering 20 per cent of average monthly trading profits, paid out in a single instalment covering 3 months’ worth of profits, and capped at £1,875 in total.
 Find out if you’re eligible and how much you can get.

 If you are affected by Coronavirus you can claim Universal Credit, providing you meet the usual eligibility criteria.
 From 6 April the requirements of the Minimum Income Floor will be temporarily relaxed.
 This change will last for the duration of the outbreak.
 New claimants will not need to attend the Job Centre to demonstrate gainful self-employment.
 Please apply online on the Universal Credit website as phone lines are currently incredibly busy.